uncenter/create-eleventy-app/README.md

 ## To-do
 Roughly in order of priority:

-- [ ] Add plugins (with configuration), shortcodes, filters, collections
+- [ ] Add more plugins (with configuration), shortcodes, filters, collections
 - [ ] Assets handling configuration?
     - Currently it just creates `css`, `img`, and `js` directories in the input directory.
 Add multiple options for this such as an assets directory (`src/assets`), or a directory for each asset type (`src/css`, `src/img`, `src/js`).
 - [ ] Implement Tailwind and SASS support
     - Edit package.json scripts for this purpose?
 - [ ] Add complete starter projects
     - [ ] Minimal
     - [ ] Blog